Margaret Chung: Death

 Chung died of cancer in January 1959 at Franklin Hospital in San Francisco.
 Among her pallbearers was Admiral Chester W. Nimitz, one of her "Golden Dolphins."

 Personal relationships

 A pioneer in both professional and political realms, Chung led an unconventional personal life.
 As the only woman in her class, she adopted masculine dress and called herself "Mike," but after having established a professional practice she reverted to conventional dress and her female name.

 Based on personal correspondence, she had close and apparently intense relationships with at least two other women, the writer Elsa Gidlow and entertainer Sophie Tucker, that some writers have speculated were romantic.
-Although she was briefly engaged, she never did marry.
+Although she was briefly engaged, she never married.

-An advocate of strong Sino-American relations, Chung was a neighbor, friend and confidante of travel writer Richard Halliburton (1900–1939), who died in an attempt to sail the junk Sea Dragon, as a symbol of the bond of East and West, from Hong Kong to the 1939 Golden Gate International Exposition in San Francisco.
+An advocate of strong Sino-American relations, Chung was a neighbor, friend, and confidante of travel writer Richard Halliburton (1900–1939), who died in an attempt to sail the junk Sea Dragon, as a symbol of the bond of East and West, from Hong Kong to the 1939 Golden Gate International Exposition in San Francisco.